icebert04/icebert04.github.io/_posts/2017-11-15-fantasy-to-reality.md

 I am also thinking of doing a YouTube channel for my Friendillion and I can get a few tips from Ms. Demita.
 If given the opportunity I would like to produce or co-produce a show (documentary perhaps).

 But most important of all is her success from transistioning from being good at something to the other.
 Rachel's excelled in Basketball before she decided to quit.
 The amazing thing is how she manage to create another thing like hosting on NBA 2KTV after Basketball.
 It is really something to marvelled at.
+I want to imitate that too by being best in everything that I do whether that was in the past or something that I will do in the future.

 If possible, I also like to learn Yoga from her since that thing and meditation is something I am having trouble starting in (no matter how hard I try).

 So starting today, November 15, 2017...
 I'm going to start to communicate and message to my subject Rachel Demita.
-It will be a big mountain to climb and I don't when or how she will notice me but with Friendillion's help I might have chance.... even it is a tiny winy little chance.
+It will be a big mountain to climb and I don't when or how she will notice me but with Friendillion's help I might have a chance.... even it is a tiny winy little chance.